 Isn't it interesting that translators at some point decided to translate the Greek transliterated term 'poimen' as 'shepherd' in John chapter 10, and as 'pastor' in Ephesians chapter 4:11.
 It is the same exact term used in both places and the contexts are the same - they are both talking about leadership.
 Now why would those translators do that?
 Perhaps because the Way was too narrow for them and they liked Paul more than Joshua?
 Perhaps faithfulness to their religious system or prior translation traditions?
 Whatever the reason, it is simply dishonest to translate the same Greek word used in the same or similar contexts, differently.

 I ask again, how many shepherds will the followers of Joshua have?
 Joshua says 'one'.
-Paul - and the religion founded on his person and/or teachings (and the rest of the bible apart from Joshua' teachings), christianity, - says 'millions'.
+Paul - and the religion founded on his person and/or teachings (and the rest of the bible apart from Joshua' teachings), Christianity, - says 'millions'.

 Moreover, if you believe Joshua, how could you attend an organization which openly has teachers, leaders and shepherds/pastors?
-If you are a new follower of Joshua, you would approach the organization's leaders and share Joshua's Words with them and ask them to turn away from their great error of usurping Joshua's role of Teacher and instead follow Joshua.
+If you are a new follower of Joshua, you would approach the organization's leaders and share Joshua's Words with them and ask them to turn away from their great error of usurping Joshua's roles of Teacher and Leader and instead follow Joshua.
 If they look at you like you are crazy, or belittle you as an ignorant laymen, then what are you going to do?
 Continue attending that religious organization that thus explicitly endorsing those leaders (by your participating in their teaching sessions) who not only refuse to obey Joshua' plain teaching, but who claim to represent him?
 How could you, in good conscience, listen to the Words of your Master be disobeyed under the guise of actually representing him?
 How could you participate in the deceiving of others?

 "If you love me, you will keep my commandments."
 (John 14:15) says the Real Master.

 This one major contradiction would lead the sincere follower of Joshua to not participate in the Christian religious organizations (known as "the churches").
-This should be especially true since he warms his followers plainly to not be deceived or misled by those who come in his name and claim to represent him.
+This should be especially true since he warns his followers plainly to not be deceived or misled by those who come in his name and claim to represent him.

 And what about the very simple command given by Joshua for his followers not to pray publicly?
 Is that hard to understand?
 Didn't he make it perfectly clear when he said, "...and your Father who sees what is done in secret will reward you."
 What don't the Christians understand about "secret" or "go into your private closet"???
 Well, when Joshua's teachings don't fit into the traditions of men or when they get in the way of the religious leaders controlling the people, it needs to be explained away or ignored.